-Sensivity: the degree to which a species, natural system, or community, government, and other affected by climate change to be included in the vulnerability assessment.
+Sensivity: the degree to which a species, natural system, or community, government, and other associated systems would be affected by changing climate conditions.
+The project team prepared a list of the various types of people and assets in and around Contra Costa County that could be affected by climate change to be included in the vulnerability assessment.

-Impact: a specific negative result of a climate change effect, generally on a particular population or potential impact to farmers is that less water could be available for irrigation.
-Every population and
+Impact: a specific negative result of a climate change effect, generally on a particular population or asset.
+Impact is often determined by the combination of exposure and sensitivity.
+For example, if the effect of climate change is that droughts are likely to become more frequent and severe, a potential impact to farmers is that less water could be available for irrigation.
+Every population and asset in Contra Costa County is likely to experience different impacts.
+In this vulnerability assessment, the project team looked at the potential impacts to each sensitivity from each identified exposure.